epfl-ada/ada-2024-project-laambada/index.md

 <div style="text-align: center;">
   <!-- First Plot -->
   <img src="assets/plots/umap_target_Morgan_Fingerprint.png" >
-  <p><em>Morgan Fingerprint embedding space color per targets</em></p>
+  <p><em>UMAP of PCA-reduced Morgan fingerprints</em></p>
 </div>

+Hmmm, almost the same picture.
+But do not worry, we will test everything to find the right embedding space for you!

-## Full Embedding Space
+## Concatenated Embedding Space

-We have gathered all the embeddings from our contractors and combined them into a single, full embedding space.
+We have gathered all the embeddings from our contractors and combined them into a single embedding space.
 This way, our clients can have a comprehensive overview of the ligands and quickly find the one that makes their binding pocket tingle.

 <div >
   <!-- First Plot -->